techvootsolutions/adgpt-sora-demo/README.md

 ### 2. Prompt-to-Image/Video Generation

-- Input prompt to generate content using DALL·E or mocked API.
+- Input prompt to generate content using mocked data.
 - Select:
   - 📷 Type: `image` or `video`
   - 🖼️ Aspect Ratio: `2:3`, `1:1`, `16:9`, etc.
-  - 🎭 Variations: e.g., `1v`, `4v`
+  - 🎭 Variations: e.g., `1v`, `4v` (Currently Not working)
-  - 📏 Resolution
+  - 📏 Resolution (only for videos)
   - ⏱️ Duration (only for videos)

 ### 3. Video Handling

-- Autoplay on hover.
+- Autoplay.
 - Loop and mute for modern feel.
-- Responsive video thumbnails.

 ### 4. Explore Tab (AdFeed)